-Pureflix is a per month subscription streaming service that provides Christian content on both sides of the US/Canadian border.
+Pureflix is a per-month subscription streaming service that provides Christian content on both sides of the US/Canadian border.
 While much of its content is mediocre, there are gems to be found.
 What follows is a Top 10 list of movies for mom and dad, some of which could be watched with the older kids too.

 And as a bonus, right afterward, is a Top 10 for shows that the kids might like.

-In many cases you can click on the movie title to find a longer reviews, and some of those longer reviews even include links to where you can watch them for free, though often in lower resolution.
+In many cases you can click on the movie title to find a longer review, and some of those longer reviews even include links to where you can watch them for free, though often in lower resolution.

 To watch these on Pureflix.com, Canadians and Americans can sign up for a free trial here.